Local certification of graph decompositions and applications to minor-free classes: Introduction

 First, the literature provides some reasons to believe that the conjecture is true.
 Properties that are known to be hard to certify, that is, that are known to require large certificates, are very different from minor-freeness.
 Specifically, all these properties (\emph{e.g.} small diameter \cite{Censor-HillelPP20}, non-3-colorability~\cite{GoosS16}, having a non-trivial automorphism \cite{GoosS16}) are non-hereditary.
 That is, removing a node or an edge may yield a graph that is not in the class.
 Intuitively, hereditary properties might be easier to certify in the sense that one does not need to encode information about every single edge or node, as the class is stable by removal of edges and nodes.
 Minor-freeness is a typical example of hereditary property.
 Moreover, this property, that has been intensively studied in the last decades, is known to carry a lot of structure, which is an argument in favor of the existence of a compact certification (that is a certification with $O(\log n)$-bit labels).

 On the other hand, from a graph theory perspective, it might be surprising that a general compact certification existed for minor-free graphs.
 Indeed, for the known results, obtaining a compact certification is tightly linked to the existence of a precise constructive characterization of the class (\emph{e.g.} a planar embedding for planar graphs \cite{FeuilloleyFMRRT20, EsperetL21}, or a canonical path to the root for trees \cite{KormanKP10}).
+Intuitively, this is because forbidden minor characterizations are about structures that are absent from the graphs, and local certification is often about certifying the existence of some structures.
 While such a characterization is known for some restricted minor-closed classes, we are far from having such a characterization for every minor-closed class.
 Note that there are a lot of combinatorial and algorithmic results on $H$-minor free graphs, but they actually follow from properties satisfied by $H$-minor free graphs, not from exact characterizations of such graphs.
 For certification, we need to rule out the graphs that do not belong to the class, hence a characterization is somehow necessary.

-It is important to note that forbidden minor characterizations are about structures that are absent from the graphs, and local certification is often about certifying the existence of some structures, which explains why it is a challenge to certify all minor-free classes with small certificates.
-On the other hand, as we will see later, certifying that a minor does appear in the graph is easy.